 A systematic review and meta-analysis documented use of ethyl-EPA 1 g/day dietary supplement plus fluoxetine 20 mg/day for 8 weeks for reduction in depressive symptoms.

 Contraindications have not been identified.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.
-No adequate or well-controlled studies in pregnant women have been published for either the prescription or dietary supplement of ethyl-EPA.
-Omega-3 fatty acid ethyl esters are excreted in human milk; the effect on breastfeeding infants is unknown.
-Use caution.
+No adequate or well-controlled studies of use during pregnancy have been published.
+Effects on breastfeeding infants are unknown.
+Use with caution.